Adrian-Ng/Adrian-Ng.github.io/_SQL/01-Basic-DDL-DML.md

 ### INSERT INTO

-Let's return to our newly created table `dbo.Song` and populate it using `INSERT`.
+Let's return to our newly created table `dbo.Song` and populate it with... songs.
 We will use songs from _Now That's What I Call The 80s_.

 ```sql